Collectivity of $J/\psi$ Mesons in Heavy-Ion Collisions

-where the numerator denotes the particle spectrum in an AA collision for a given centrality selection, and $<T_{\rm AA}>$ is the pertinent nuclear thickness function~\cite{ALICE:2018tvk}.
-To construct the inclusive $J/\psi$ cross section in $pp$ collisions, $d\sigma^{pp}_{incl}/dp_Tdy$, we fit pertinent ALICE data~\cite{ALICE:2016flj} at 5.02 TeV using a power-law fit, $d\sigma/dp_Tdy = C p_T/(1+(p_T/p_0)^2)^m$ with $p_0$=3.8\,GeV and $m$=3.73, cf.~Fig.~\ref{pp_dsigmadpTdy}.
-Upon subtracting the measured $p_T$-dependent fraction of non-prompt $J/\psi$ which arise from $b$-hadron feeddown~\cite{LHCb:2015foc,ALICE:2021edd}, the prompt $J/\psi$ differential cross section is obtained, which is further decomposed into direct $J/\psi$'s and feeddown contributions from $\chi_c$ and $\psi'$ decays~\cite{LHCb:2012af,LHCb:2012geo}.
+where the numerator denotes the per-event particle spectrum for a given centrality selection, and $\langle T_{\rm AA}\rangle$ is the pertinent nuclear thickness function~\cite{ALICE:2018tvk}.
+To construct the inclusive $J/\psi$ cross section in $pp$ collisions, $d\sigma^{pp}_{incl}/dp_Tdy$, we fit pertinent 5\,TeV ALICE data~\cite{ALICE:2021qlw}, cf.~Fig.~\ref{pp_dsigmadpTdy}.
+Upon subtracting the $p_T$-dependent fraction of non-prompt $J/\psi$ from $b$-hadron feeddown measured by LHCb at the same energy and forward rapidity~\cite{LHCb:2021pyk}, the resulting prompt $J/\psi$ spectra agree with LHCb data~\cite{LHCb:2021pyk}, and are further decomposed into direct and feeddown contributions from $\chi_c$ and $\psi'$ decays using 7\,TeV LHCb data~\cite{LHCb:2012af,LHCb:2012geo}.

-Next, we implement nuclear shadowing.
-Since we are mainly interested in ALICE dimuon data (where the most precise $J/\psi$ data in AA collisions are available), taken for rapidites 2.5$<|y|<$4, we fit the measured product of the forward and backward nuclear modification factor of $J/\psi$ production in $p$Pb collisions, $R_{p{\rm Pb}}$, cf.~Fig.~\ref{pp_dsigmadpTdy}, allowing for a variation of an integrated shadowing suppression of 15\%-25\% for mid-central collisions.
+We implement nuclear shadowing using ALICE $J/\psi$ data~\cite{ALICE:2015sru} in $p$Pb collisions at rapidities 2.5$< <$4 by fitting the product of forward and backward $R_{p{\rm Pb}}$, cf.~Fig.~\ref{pp_dsigmadpTdy}.
+Our transport approach attributes $\sim$10-15\% of the inclusive $J/\psi$ suppression in $p$Pb to hot-matter effects (mostly from feeddown)~\cite{Du:2018wsj}; thus, we employ 15\% for nuclear shadowing as our baseline and take 25\% as an upper estimate for 20-40\% PbPb collisions.